AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

     To be more specific: every Realm has a thing called a "club", which is used to store photos and messgaes in the activity log of the Realm.
 The bot can usually exploit this to gain past data, though clubs are a weird thing.
 [^3]:
-    This very website is *also* open source, under MIT, [as you can see on the GitHub page](https://github.com/AstreaTSS/RealmsPlayerlistWebsite).
+    This very website is *also* open source, under Apache License 2.0, [as you can see on the GitHub page](https://github.com/AstreaTSS/RealmsPlayerlistWebsite).
 Only the Premium
     Dashboard for this bot *isn't* open source yet, and that's because it's an experimental project that has security involved.
 Can you tell I like open source?
 [^4]:
     Not because it's a horrible idea or anything.
 In fact, the Realm Bot does it for its premium service.
 I just rather provide services that don't need a player